Thorsten Kirschbaum

-Thorsten Kirschbaum (born 20 April 1987) is a German professional footballer who plays as a goalkeeper for 2.
-Bundesliga club SSV Jahn Regensburg.
+Thorsten Kirschbaum (born 20 April 1987) is a German professional footballer who plays as a goalkeeper.

 Club career

 Kirschbaum was a member of the team of 1899 Hoffenheim that won promotion to the 2.
 Bundesliga.
 On 10 January 2009, he moved from 1899 Hoffenheim to Liechtenstein to play for FC Vaduz of the Swiss Super League and was released on 30 June 2009.
 After one year he left SV Sandhausen and signed a three-year contract for Energie Cottbus.

 After the end of his contract with Cottbus on 1 July 2013, Kirschbaum moved to VfB Stuttgart on a free transfer.
-On 10 March 2013, Thorsten Kirschbaum signed a contract until June 2016 with VfB Stuttgart.
+On 10 March 2013, he signed a contract until June 2016 with VfB Stuttgart.

 On 1 July 2015, Kirschbaum moved to 1.
 FC Nürnberg.

 On 27 May 2019, Kirschbaum joined VVV-Venlo on a free transfer.

-In summer 2021, he moved to SSV Jahn Regensburg.
+In summer 2021, he moved to Jahn Regensburg.

 International career

 Kirschbaum has made seven appearances for the Germany U-21.